Ensono/amido.github.io/docs/testing/testing_in_nx/frontend_testing_in_nx.md

 :::note

-We do not currently support visual testing with Stacks using our `@ensono-stacks/cypress` plugin
+We do not currently support visual testing with Ensono Stacks using our `@ensono-stacks/cypress` plugin

 :::